audrey-g37/teacher-verse/README.md

 ## Description

-An app for teachers where they can add students, guardians, assignments, take attendance, and keep track of behavior and communication records.
+An app designed for teachers where they can add students, guardians, assignments, take attendance, and keep track of behavior and communication records.

 <img src="./public/css/images/teacher-homepage-screenshot.png" alt="a view of the homepage after loggin in." width="400"/>